patientslikeme/appsules/README.md

 ## What else?

 This doesn't work with RSpec yet; it assumes minitest.
-It also assumes you are using FactoryGirl.
+It also assumes you are using FactoryBot.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new pull request

 ## Anything else?